 You’ll also find three par-36 championship nine-hole courses at Neshanic Valley: Meadow, Ridge, and Lake.
 Each of these courses features five sets of tees, and every possible 18-hole combination spans 5,050 to 7,108 yards.

-Located in Middlesex County near Routes 9 and 34, Old Bridge Golf Club comprises four par-71 tees of lengths ranging from 5,045 yards to 6,509 yards.
+A modest 40-minute drive along the Parkway from Blue Oak, Old Bridge Golf Club in Middlesex County comprises four par-71 tees of lengths ranging from 5,045 yards to 6,509 yards.

 Whether you’re brand new to golfing or you’ve been at it a while, you’ll find that Old Bridge Golf Club suits your skill level.
 The course is also known for stunning views and well-manicured fairways.